bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      Allows to manage stateful processing.
 Available values: 'ram' or 'none' ('none' is default).
 If 'none', no state is available.
 Selecting 'ram', you will save the state to the system memory.

 - State Full Checkpoint
-     The number of checkpoints after which the full checkpoint of state is performed (100 by default).
+     The number of checkpoints after which the full checkpoint of :ref:`state` is performed (100 by default).

 - Event-Wait-Idle Time
      Idle timeout, when no new messages appear (1000 ms is default).